What Are the Success Rates of IUI Treatment?Fertility Treatment

-The cost of IUI in Iran depends on various factors such as the doctor's fee, the clinic cost, medications, whether sperm is provided by the partner or a third-party donor, etc. An IUI cycle costs between $100 and $200 in Iran.
+The cost of IUI in Iran depends on various factors, such as the doctor's fee, the clinic cost, medications, and whether the partner or a third-party donor provides sperm.
+An IUI cycle costs between $100 and $200 in Iran.
 In contrast, the minimum cost of IUI is usually between $300 and $1000 in the US and European countries.

 If you want more information about IUI treatment packages in Iran, you can contact us at Raadina co.

 1) How to use a sperm donor for IUI?

 You can use a known or unknown donor and use his sperm.
 However, to ensure that the donor is not infected with diseases such as AIDS, the sperm should undergo the process of sampling, freezing, and then thawing, which takes about six months.